 Osteoporosis is a disease that causes low bone mass and deterioration of bone tissue.
 This leads to increased bone fragility and risk of broken bones, particularly of the hip, spine and wrist.
-The loss of bone mass occurs without symptoms so many people are unaware they are at risk.
+The loss of bone mass occurs without symptoms, so many people are unaware they are at risk.
 According to Osteoporosis Canada, one in four women over the age of 50 has osteoporosis.
 At least one in eight men over 50 also has the disease.
-However, the disease can strike at any age.
+That having been said, the disease can strike at any age.

 Virtually every cell in your body, including those in the heart, nerves and muscles, relies on calcium to function properly.
 Bones require calcium to maintain their strength.
-Calcium is found in four places in your body, bones, teeth, cells and blood.
-Since calcium is so important, your body makes sure it has a supply ready whenever it needs it by absorbing it from the food you eat, slowing down how much leaves your body and by taking it from bones if there is not enough available through the other sources.
-Good calcium nutrition helps to maintain an adequate supply so that your body doesn’t have to dip into its only calcium reservoir—your bones.
+Calcium is found in four places in your body: bones, teeth, cells and blood.
+Since calcium is so important, your body makes sure it has a supply ready whenever it needs calcium by absorbing it from the food you eat, slowing down how much leaves your body, and by taking it from our bones if there is not enough available through the other sources.
+Good calcium nutrition helps maintain an adequate supply so your body doesn’t have to dip into its only calcium reservoir—your bones.